ecmwf/anemoi-datasets/docs/using/combining.rst

    :align: center
    :alt: Cutout

-To debug the combination, you pass `plot=True` to the `cutout` function (when running from a Notebook), of use `plot="prefix"` to save the plots to series of PNG files in the current directory.

 You can also pass a `min_distance_km` parameter to the `cutout` function.
 Any grid points in the global dataset that are closer than this distance to a grid point in the LAM dataset will be removed.
 This